vialaurea/documentation/content/via_laurea_modules/payroll/reports/certificate_of_average_earnings.rst

 1. Introduction
 ------------
-In cases where an employee must be paid an average wage (or part thereof) in accordance with the Labor Code or other labor law provisions or an employment contract, a certificate must be printed showing how that average salary was calculated..
+In cases where an employee must be paid an average wage (or part thereof) in accordance with the Labor Code or other labor law provisions or an employment contract, a certificate must be printed showing how that average salary was calculated.

 The report is a table in a typical recommended format, formatted into a .pdf document.